RyanThornburg/plex-library-watch-history/README.md

 # plex-library-watch-history

+> [!NOTE]
+> While working on this I found [Tracearr](https://github.com/connorgallopo/tracearr) which covers most of what I was looking to do here.
+Because of that, I doubt there will be many updates to this as I test out and use Tracearr instead.

 A command-line tool that reports on unwatched and stale media in a Plex library.
 It reads watch history from Tautulli and, optionally, cross-references requests from a Jellyseerr or Overseerr instance ("seerr") to show who requested each item.